ComputationalBiologyLab/Target-genes-of-HIF-1A-in-HCC-patients/README.md

 ## Usage
 Download our RNAseq pipeline.
 Make sure all dependencies are installed and the right paths are set in the pipeline.

-make sure that all the used packages are installed before running the code
+make sure that all the used packages are installed before running the code.

+The initial data download step from TCGA can be bypassed by utilizing the pre-existing data file named "Gene_Counts.zip" within the designated "data" folder.
+This Gene_Counts file can be directly employed for conducting Deseq2_analysis.